 Temperatures will warm rapidly on Tuesday and Wednesday, going from the upper 50s Tuesday to the low 70s on Wednesday.
 Widespread showers, along with a few strong thunderstorms will be possible on Wednesday as a strong cold front approaches the area.

 Conditions will turn much quieter on Christmas day as the front moves off shore with highs in the mid 50s.

 Monday: Cloudy and chilly with periods of rain through the morning into the early afternoon hours.
 Highs in the upper 40 inland to upper 50s on the coast.
 Winds from the northeast at 6 to 12 mph.
 Rain chance: 80%.

 Monday Night: Mostly cloudy with spotty drizzle.
 Lows in the low 40s with light northeasterly winds.

 Tuesday: Cloudy and milder with highs in the upper 50s.
 There will be a 20% chance of a late afternoon shower.
 Winds: SE 4-8 mph.

-Winds will blow from the east at 5 to 12 knots Thursday through Friday.
-Offshore wave heights will run 2 to 4 feet.
-Swells will run around 1 foot on the Albemarle and Pamlico Sounds.
+Winds will blow from the east at 10 to 20 knots on Monday.
+Wave heights will run from 3 to 6 feet.
+Swells will run around 2 feet on the Albemarle and Pamlico Sounds.